 Who are we ?

-The Group provides its products and services to major public and private sector organizations, local authorities and national governments in Environment, Energie, Defence, and high technology markets.
+The Group supplies products and services to major public and private sector organizations, local authorities and national governments in the Environment, Energy, Defense, and high technology markets.

-Technological innovation is at the core of equipment and services designed and manufactured by the Group.
-They contribute to produce cleaner and more competitive energy, to limit environmental impacts of industrial activities, to secure sensitive facilities and infrastructures and to protect individuals and nation states.
+Technological innovation is at the core of the equipment and services designed and manufactured by the Group.
+They contribute to the production of cleaner and more competitive energy, to limiting the environmental impacts of industrial activities, to making sensitive facilities and infrastructures safer and protecting individuals and nation states.